the need for normality: day two at milan men's shows | read | i-D

 Dean and Dan Caten took the same desire for wanderlust to new heights in a hiking-themed Dsquared2 collection that also marked the debut merger of their men's and women's shows.
-The outdoor reference got all it could take - as is the Dsquared2 way - in garments covered in tourist patches, ribbed rubber soles, ranger jackets, parkas, shearlings and all the furry trims a nature boy - or girl - could want for.
-Fused with the dark signature of Panos Yiapanis, who has been styling Dsquared2 for seasons with much success, the outcome had a similar sombreness to Prada's excursion into nature, finishing on a gothy note in black leather gowns and capes, and a few gratuitous supermodels underneath them.
-Missoni took that extra step towards the outdoor reference in a show that had more dogs on the front row than a downtown strip joint—only these were the furry kinds, including the Missoni family's Golden Retriever puppy, who had a bit of an accident on the runway pre-show.
-The darkly coloured, super sumptuous mohair spectacle that followed was Angela Missoni's strongest menswear collection in recent years, and an appropriate contribution to a Sunday when the nature boys of Milan said relax.
+The outdoor reference got all it could take — as is the Dsquared2 way — in garments covered in tourist patches, ribbed rubber soles, ranger jackets, parkas, shearlings, and all the furry trims a nature boy — or girl — could want.
+Fused with the dark signature of Panos Yiapanis, who has been styling Dsquared2 for seasons with much success, the outcome had a similar sombreness to Prada's excursion into nature, finishing on a gothy note in black leather gowns and capes, and a few supermodels underneath them.
+Missoni took that extra step towards the outdoor reference in a show that had more dogs on the front row than a downtown strip joint — only these were the furry kind, including the Missoni family's Golden Retriever puppy, who had a bit of an accident on the runway pre-show.
+The darkly colored, super sumptuous mohair spectacle that followed was Angela Missoni's strongest menswear collection in recent years, and an appropriate contribution to a Sunday when the nature boys of Milan said relax.

 Read our archive on Prada, Dquared2 and Missoni.